 The wonderful design coupled with its perfect location allowed the Perry House to flourish, the only flaw was that it was extremely vulnerable to Fire.
 This flaw would turn to be its demise as in 1890 as fire beginning in the hotels kitchen would claim the Perry House.
 Eureka Springs’ Fourth great fire would consume the hotel and all adjacent buildings leaving Spring Street essentially in ruins and the corner of Spring and Center Street as symbols of the need to locate a different building technique and material.
 This fourth great fire, coupled with the difficulties presented by fighting fire in Eureka Springs downtown was the direct cause of an city ordinance condemning construction of wooden buildings for commercial use and instructing the usage of brick or stone on the façade thus reducing the chance of fire from spreading from building to building.
 In retrospect, this ordinance and the vision of the city fathers at the time ensured the preservation of Eureka Springs that we enjoy today.

-Built as a first class hotel, neglected during the depression, restored as a speakeasy, later a museum, the Basin Park is once again operating as the People’s Hotel, in the very heart of famed Eureka Springs, Arkansas.
+Built as a first class hotel, neglected during the depression, restored as a speakeasy, later a museum, the Basin Park has been brought back to life by its owner Elise Roenigk is once again operating as the People’s Hotel, in the heart of famed Downtown Eureka Springs, Arkansas.

 The story of the Basin Park Hotel is the story of Eureka Springs.